ruszkiew/sdwan/README.md

     ./sdwan.py env

-If using SOCKS Proxy to Portforward SSH/HTTPS through a Bastion Host, add vManage entry to the .ssh_config file.
+If using SOCKS Proxy to Port forward SSH/HTTPS through a Bastion Host, add vManage entry to the .ssh_config file.

 It would look like:

     host 52.89.253.138
      ProxyCommand=nc -X 5 -x localhost:12345 %h %p

 ## BACKUP (BATCH DOWNLOAD)